cherianb59/Pico-MacroKeyboard-V2/README.md

 - Update to new version of CircuitPython.
 His used v7 I'm using v9
 - Change code to use adafruits keypad library, new code heavily borrows from adafruits macropad code.
-- New 3d printed case
+- New 3d printed case, uses a keycap for modeswitch button, slightly more recessed main keycaps, screen and rotary encoders are less exposed.

 ## Things I would like to change